loewymalkov/tap-room-project/README.md

 - in terminal, navigate to root directory with 'cd tap-room-project'
 - enter command 'npm install' to install packages
 - enter command 'webpack-dev-server' to launch server
-- open //local.8080/# in desired browser or click on link provided by terminal
+- go to http://localhost:8080 in desired browser or click on link provided by terminal

 ## SPECS